Jensen's skate: Life history

 Jensen's skate feeds on fish, cephalopods, and decapod crustaceans, filling a similar ecological role as higher predators.
 Other species of deep-sea skates have similar diets.

 Sexual maturity in skates can be determined by measuring their reproductive organs, which are correlated with the total length of the organisms.
 Male Jensen's skates reach sexual maturity when they are greater than 106 cm long, while female Jensen's skates reach sexual maturity when they are greater than 96 cm.
 Male skates have reproductive organs called claspers, which help hold onto the female during copulation.
 Juvenile male Jensen's skates typically have 0.2 cm long claspers, which increase in length as the fish grows until it reaches sexual maturity.
 After copulation, female skates develop pairs of purses, or egg cases, within their uterus.
 Jensen's skates are oviparous, meaning that the female eventually lays the purses and does not give live birth.
 Very little research exists describing the reproductive season of Jensen's skate, but studies of closely related species indicate species in the Amblyraja genus are typically fertile year-round with variable seasonal peaks in reproduction.
 Related species lay about 41-56 egg cases per year, indicating that Jensen's skate probably lays a similar amount.
+The egg cases of Jensen's skate are large, measuring 12 cm in length by 8 cm in width.